Marginal signals explained (Part 1): Marginal emissions — what they are, and when to use them

 Conclusion

-You might also have noticed that because the marginal emissions concept involves understanding the causal relationship between decision and consequence, it inevitably rests on the creation of a counterfactual (i.e. modelling a world where the decision wasn’t made).
-This is why marginal emission reductions are relative (to the counterfactual), whereas emissions accounting are absolute.
+You might also have noticed that because the marginal emissions concept involves understanding the causal relationship between decision and consequence, it inevitably rests on the creation of a counterfactual (i.e. modeling a world where the decision wasn’t made).
+This is why marginal emission reductions are relative (to the counterfactual), whereas emissions accounting is absolute.
+It also inevitably creates challenges in calculating and validating them.

-Finally, keep in mind that each marginal emission factors has its own domain of validity: if large-scale decisions are made (such as the decision to install a new factory somewhere), then the consequence might affect more than the dispatching of new power plants (it could cause the building of new power plants).
-Therefore, care should be taken in chosing the right type of marginal emission factors.
+Finally, keep in mind that each marginal emission factor has its own domain of validity: if large-scale decisions are made (such as the decision to install a new factory somewhere), then the consequence might affect more than the dispatching of new power plants (it could cause the building of new power plants).
+This adds to the complexity of sourcing and using marginal emission factors.

 Article written by